-The Group Risk Management Framework comprises the systems, structures, policies, processes and people that identify, measure, evaluate, control, monitor and report on both internal and external sources of material risk.
+The Group Risk Management Framework (RMF) comprises the systems, structures, policies, processes and people that identify, measure, evaluate, monitor, report and control or mitigate both internal and external sources of material risk.
 It incorporates three key documents:

-- the Group's Business Plan (consisting of the Group Strategy and the Financial Plan) that sets out the approach to implementing the Group's strategic objectives; - the Group RAS, that establishes the type and degree of risk the Board is prepared to accept and the maximum level of risk that the Group must operate within; and - Group RMA that sets out the Board and the Executive Leadership Team's expectations regarding the Group's approach to managing risk and the key elements of the Risk Management Framework that give effect to this approach.
+- the Group's Business Plan (consisting of the Group strategic priorities and the Financial Plan) that sets out the approach to implementing the Group's strategic objectives; - the Group Risk Appetite Statement (RAS) that establishes the type and degree of risk the Board is prepared to accept and the maximum level of risk that the Group must operate within whilst executing the Group Strategy; and - the Group Risk Management Approach (RMA) that sets out the Group's approach to managing risk and the key elements of the RMF that give effect to this approach.

-The Board is ultimately responsible for the Group Risk Management Framework and for overseeing its operation by management.
+The Board is ultimately responsible for the RMF and for overseeing its operation by management.
 As required by APRA's Prudential Standard CPS 220 Risk Management, the Board:

-- sets the Group RAS and the Group RMA, and ensures that these are consistent with the policies and processes developed to support appropriate levels of risk taking; - ensures that the Group Risk Management Framework is appropriate for the size, business mix and complexity of the Group, and is reviewed annually by Group Audit & Assurance, and triennially by operationally independent persons.
-The Group Risk Management Framework was reviewed by the Board in December 2022; - · receives regular management reporting to monitor that material risks are managed within approved appetite; - · forms a view on the risk culture of the Group and oversees relevant improvement action plans; and - delivers an annual Risk Management Declaration to APRA on the adequacy of design and operating effectiveness of the Group Risk Management Framework. - For more information, refer to pages 60-63 of the 2023 Annual Report.
+- sets the Group RAS and the Group RMA, and ensures that these are consistent with the policies and processes developed to support appropriate levels of risk taking; - ensures that the RMF is appropriate for the size, business mix and complexity of the Group, and is reviewed annually by Group Audit & Assurance, and triennially by operationally independent persons.
+The RMF was reviewed by the Board in December 2023: - · receives regular management reporting to monitor that material risks are managed within approved appetite; - · forms a view on the risk culture of the Group and oversees relevant improvement action plans; and - · delivers an annual Risk Management Declaration to APRA that the RMF is adequately designed and operating effectively.